mdmueller3/ElegentDayView/README.md

 Display mode is simply for showing the events during the day.
 Here's an example of what display mode may look like within an app:

 <img src = "https://github.com/mdmueller3/ElegentDayView/blob/master/Screenshot%202.PNG" height = 500px>

-Note: The content outside of the ElegantDayView portion is not provided (It's a screenshot from an application called [Routine Pro](http://routine.mdmueller.me/))

-## TODO
-- Still a few bugs when creating events that I need to work out
-- ElegantDayView may not look so elegant on screens other than iPhone 6
-- More customization